mutablestate/preview/README.md

 Status](https://travis-ci.org/mutablestate/preview.svg?branch=master "Build
 Status")](http://travis-ci.org/mutablestate/preview)

-A pre-launch starter app written in Elixir Language on Phoenix Web Framework with the Bourbon family.
+A Phoenix Framework v0.11.0 pre-launch example application.

-Use as a placeholder to market an upcoming site and gauge interest.
+Use as a placeholder to promote an upcoming site and gauge interest by collecting email addresses.

-It simply collects email addresses in a database and sends a welcome message to that email.
+The application stores new signup email addresses in a Postgres database and sends a welcome message email with Mailgun.

-Login as an admin user to view and download a csv of signed up emails.
+Click `Login` to enter your admin details (located in `/priv/repo/seeds.ex`) to view and download a CSV file of signed up emails.

 ## Demo